RunYouFoulBeast/BSR/README.md

 # BSR
 Behavioral Sink Rate (BSR) Framework: Mathematical theory for predicting social coordination patterns.
 Includes empirical validation across 5 regions with 65-85% accuracy.

+# Story (human wrote)
+Sometime ago , i am 22 , my aunt fun for a state YB election , i joined her campaign run.
+The program is planned by her advisor or it's a standard use playbook.
+Three area:
+1) Hign income group , the talk is in a foorball field.
+People are complaining the road got jam, insufficient cleaning and etc , daily community chore.. and the senator whistle a song
+2) Low income group , in a flat are (community housing) , worried people, one of the leader of community ask for some promise fund from the previous YB.
+People are grim.
+3) A open field gathering (it's a single race gathering) , festive and people are happy, there is liveshow on stage , a young person greeted my aunt happily , having the happiest face.

+It strucked me, people in a small area less 20km square are very varied and different, back in the days BN (the main political party) are really fine tune to approach each group.
+There is profound group dynamics involve.
+The question stays why we are different?
+What kept us stay different.

+Years pass , come across the mentioning of mouse utopia , i spent some time reading the whole report.
+As of most people first struck is all the mouse died at the end, and the emergence of the beautiful one.
+And the word behavioral sink.
+This can be simply overule as they are just mouse , and packed space.
+But another questions struck me , what if the behavioral sink is the constant here , the rest are just symptoms.

+Offcause i have no way to prove the theory , i will need to redo the esperiment , and try it on other species , some mammals or some fishes , different taxa.

+But the questions and thesis form up , and i had been forming some fancy ideas, untill one day a discussion with another redditor who propose communications and moral authority solve social problem, it struck me as a different and reverse opinion of mine.
+I cannot disprove his , without proving mine.. which is still fancy thought.

+I had been using AI for my work related issue, and it struck me perhaps i should try with AI to the questions , so i lay the foundation , suggest the framework parameter and begin investigation.

+We quickly realize reperforming the experiment is not the best options, as we need to try with different species only if we can saw different end results , we can confirm that BSR is a unique mammal trait or it's stronger in mammal.

+I propose an idea to AI then , it seems fertility is the obvious pattern observable , and proven there is constant reduction from experiment data,  perhaps we can work with human data in the same way, we anchor in Japan as a reference point, locate the surplus ,  and start investigating if the same pattern can be deduce to other country.

+Well fertility data is quite singular, most of the time is curve, and derive a math model is possible, it's applicable in peace and propesrous time, that's just prove a possibility.
+Strong correlation but without causations?
+However accepting it's likely a force is in this , we start derive subsequent parameter from the experiment, withdrawal and participation, scarcity and surplus, and with it we beginning to see a clear picture of how bsr affecting personal, group, society and coutnry behavior.
+It's become clear that the force is measurable and acting as a strong force in social dynamics.
+At each stage the conclusion get clearer and we reach more profound understanding of the force involve.

+I have no doubt the bsr force exist and it govern us for millennials, now is to make peace with it, or sort it out , or make a future with it.

+Notes : Chapters are sorted and extract from long converstaion thread with AI Notes from AI : (it got hang when i asaked it describe the relationship in one sentence.. ) I ask question , paint the framework , it formalize with data and model.
+Failed.
+And i slap him , then we do it again.
+Untill he form BSR participation strength all by itslef.

 # Behavioral Sink Rate (BSR) Theory: Mathematical Framework for Civilizational Dynamics